MihranD/Ollama-GenAI/README.md

 ### Business Problem

-Businesses struggle to efficiently extract and summarize valuable insights from vast amounts of unstructured web data, and this project provides an automated solution using the Ollama API and framework.
+Businesses struggle to efficiently extract and summarize valuable insights from vast amounts of unstructured web data, and this project provides an automated solution using the **Ollama API** and **framework**.

 ### Problem Definition

 Extracting and summarizing relevant information from large volumes of unstructured web content is a time-consuming and manual process, leading to inefficiencies in businesses that need quick, actionable insights.
-This project aims to automate the process using the Ollama API and framework to generate accurate and concise summaries.
+This project aims to automate the process using the **Ollama API** and **framework** to generate accurate and concise summaries.

 ### Model Output Example